Best of Bagan: Top 15 Things to See and Do in Bagan, Myanmar

-- Stroll through Wetkyi-In-Gubyaukgyi temple and see its fascinating murals.
+- Stroll through the Wetkyi-In-Gubyaukgyi temple and see its fascinating murals.

-- Travel to the massive Htilominlo temple, and gaze on its intricate plaster carvings.
+- Travel to the massive Htilominlo temple, and gaze at its intricate plaster carvings.

 - Sightsee at your own pace on an electronic scooter, led by a friendly and informative guide.